Hrólfr, the Ancient Wolf

 Followers of Hrólfr are most often Caelian or Minotaur but not exclusive.
 Anywho seek to avoid complacency in life, look to the Hungering Flame for guidance.
 Thanks to Warlord Magnus and the Wolfheart clan, worship of the Ancient Wolf spreads quickly across the Northlands.
 This uptick in worship unites mighty chieftains in the Warlord’s Alliance at the top but threatens smaller clans and villages.
 Inhabitants of the Northlands live on the edge, awaiting the next ambitious barbarian to attempt ascension by dethroning a sitting chieftain.
 Small skirmishes and clan wars are typical, all feeding worship into the Ashen Wolf.

 Divine Symbols & Sigils

 Hrólfr is often symbolized with a flag coated in ash showing the wolf claw marks drawn in red or orange paint.
-The Caelian are known to magically heat metal and brand trees in this symbol, marking the domain of Hrólfr's followers.
+The Caelian are known to magically heat metal and brand trees in this symbol, marking the terrirtory of Hrólfr's followers.
 Priests wear red, black and orange garments.
 Known as fire tenders, priests of the hungering flame tend to great fires in the place of worship's center.
 Smoke and ash funnel out of openings in the church's ceiling as worshippers sacrifice gold, jewelry and monetary gains.
 While burning their sacrifice, fire tenders walk counterclockwise around the fire, chanting "fire must be fed, fury in its stead" until the sacrifice is complete.